Profiling Rails

 • owned-buffer build

-• coarse candidate filter
+• coarse candidate / fast-path selection

-• predicate refine
+• optional predicate refine

 • output sort